bonzer75/ash-best-bot/README.md

 - A very cool staff

 ### Building
-I used 1.14.17.6 LTS and another packages, you can download it with this commands:
+I used Node v14.19.0 LTS and another packages, you can download it with this commands:

 `$ npm i discord.js@12.5.3`